 We operate as one business segment.
-We have two domestic subsidiaries and 26 international subsidiaries located in Argentina, Brazil, British Virgin Islands, Cayman Islands, France, Germany, Hong Kong (3), India, Italy, Japan, Korea, Mexico (2), the Netherlands, the People's Republic of China (7), Singapore, Spain and the United Kingdom.
+We have two domestic subsidiaries and 25 international subsidiaries located in Brazil, British Virgin Islands, Cayman Islands, France, Germany, Hong Kong (3), India, Italy, Japan, Korea, Mexico (2), the Netherlands, the People's Republic of China (7), Singapore, Spain and the United Kingdom.

-To recap our results for 2020:
+To recap our results for 2021:

-- Net sales decreased 18.4% to \$614.7 million in 2020 from \$753.5 million in 2019. - Our gross profit percentage increased to 28.7% in 2020 from 22.6% in 2019. - Operating expenses, as a percent of sales, increased to 22.6% in 2020 from 20.6% in 2019. - Operating income increased to \$37.3 million in 2020 from \$15.3 million in 2019, and our operating margin percentage increased to 6.1% in 2020, compared to 2.0% in 2019. - Our effective tax rate decreased to 12.1% in 2020 from 65.1% in 2019.
+- Net sales decreased 2.1% to \$601.6 million in 2021 from \$614.7 million in 2020. - Our gross profit percentage increased to 28.8% in 2021 from 28.7% in 2020. - Operating expenses, as a percent of sales, increased to 24.9% in 2021 from 22.6% in 2020. - Operating income decreased to \$23.3 million in 2021 from \$37.3 million in 2020, and our operating margin percentage decreased to 3.9% in 2021, compared to 6.1% in 2020. - Our effective tax rate increased to 67.0% in 2021 from 12.1% in 2020.

-Our strategic business objectives for 2021 include the following:
+Our strategic business objectives for 2022 include the following:

-- continue to develop and market advanced remote control products and technologies our customer base is adopting; - continue to broaden our home control and home automation product offerings; - continue to expand our software and service offerings to deliver a complete managed service platform; - further penetration of international subscription broadcasting markets; - acquire new customers in historically strong regions; - increase our share with existing customers; and - continue to seek acquisitions or strategic partners that complement and strengthen our existing business.
+- continue to develop and market advanced remote control products and technologies our customer base is adopting; - continue to broaden our home control and home automation product offerings; - continue to expand our software and service offerings to deliver a complete managed service platform; - continue to invest in creating technology differentiation across our global product portfolio; - further penetration of international subscription broadcasting markets; - acquire new customers in historically strong regions; - increase our share with existing customers; - continue to seek acquisitions or strategic partners that complement and strengthen our existing business; and - continue our long-term factory planning strategy of reducing our concentration risk in the People's Republic of China